Product Name:

 Antibody Cross Reactivity: No significant cross-reactivities in HeLa and Jurkat cells.

-Scientific Background: Lck is a non-receptor protein-tyrosine kinase of the TK group and Src family.
+Scientific Background: Lck (lymphocyte-specific protein tyrosine kinase) is a 56 kDa non-receptor protein-tyrosine kinase of the TK group and Src family.
+It features an SH4 domain (for membrane localization), SH3 and SH2 domains (protein interaction), a kinase domain, and a C-terminal inhibitory tail.
+Its activity is regulated by phosphorylation at its C-terminal tail by Csk (inhibitory) and dephosphorylation by CD45 (activating).
 Phosphorylation of Y394 increases phosphotransferase activity and induces interaction with Lck.
-Phosphorylation of Y192 and Y505 inhibits Lck phosphotransferase activity.
+It is crucial for activating T-cells by phosphorylating immunoreceptor tyrosine-based activation motifs (ITAMs).
+Phosphorylation of Tyr-192 and Tyr-505 inhibits Lck phosphotransferase activity.
 Lck has a critical function in the selection and maturation of developing T-cells in the thymus, as well as in the function of mature T-cells throughout the body.
-Lck is a key signalling component of the T-cell antigen receptor (TCR)-linked signal transduction pathway and is constitutively bound to the cytoplasmic domains of the CD4 and CD8 membrane receptors.
-Lck is expressed through all stages of thymocyte development and is necessary for regulating both pre-TCR and mature alpha beta TCR-mediated maturation.
+Lck is a key signalling component of the T-cell antigen receptor (TCR)-linked signal transduction pathway and is constitutively bound to the cytoplasmic domains of the CD4 and CD8 membrane receptors and facilitates the activation of ZAP-70 upon T-cell antigen receptor stimulation.
+Lck is primarily expressed in T-cells through all stages of thymocyte development and is necessary for regulating both pre-TCR and mature alpha beta TCR-mediated maturation.
 Lck may be an oncoprotein (OP) based on its similarity to other Src family protein-tyrosine kinases.
+Mutations or dysfunction are linked to Severe Combined Immunodeficiency (SCID).
+Overexpression is associated with autoimmune conditions such as rheumatoid arthritis, asthma, and lupus.
+Overexpression of Lck also drives tumorigenesis in thymomas and is found in some colorectal cancers.
+This description may include information annotated by UniProt and/or Google AI.